useblocks/sphinx-needs/docs/configuration.rst

 keys:

 :base_url: Base url which is used to calculate the final, specific need url.
 Normally the path under which the ``index.html`` is provided.
-           Base url supports also relative path, which starts from project build html folder (normally where ``index.html`` located).
+           Base url supports also relative path, which starts from project build html folder (normally where ``index.html`` is located).
 :json_url: An url, which can be used to download the ``needs.json`` (or similar) file.
 :json_path: A path to a locally stored ``needs.json`` file.
 Can not be used together with ``json_url``.
             A relative path must be relative to the project configuration folder (where the ``conf.py`` is stored).